CogniSimSoft/BotFrameworkStateManager/README.md

 # BotFrameworkStateManager
 Create complex conversations driven by Cognitive Services and a custom conversational state manager.

-The BotFramework StateManager serves as a simple way to implement contextual conversations driven by LUIS using a custom state manager.
+The BotFramework StateManager serves as a simple way to implement contextual conversations driven by LUIS and Bot Framework4 using a custom state manager and adapter.

-## IBotState

-The StateManager handles interface IBotState.
-An IBotState is a simple interface which allows you to configure and handle activities within a state.

-## BotStateTransition
+## BotState Transitioning

 A real conversation cannot happen without knowing what to respond to someone.
-BotStateTransition is a class which holds information pertaining to what the bot should respond to, and how it should respond to it.
+IBotConversationTalkingPoint is an interface which holds information pertaining to what the bot should respond to, and how it should respond to it.

 -----------